Amanyara Turks and Caicos ranks among the most exclusive resorts in the Caribbean, and has welcomed

 One of the defining aspects of Amanyara as a destination is the incredible and secluded

 Malcolm’s Road Beach that fronts the resort.
-This coast combines soft white sand, low limestone cliffs, exquisite ocean clarity, and beautiful snorkelling reefs.
+This coast combines soft white sand, low limestone cliffs, exquisite ocean clarity, and beautiful snorkeling reefs.

 The region surrounding Amanyara is a highly scenic, with coastal, tropical dry forest and wetland environments, and there’s no other development to mar the view.